Leitha: Course

 The Leitha rises in Lower Austria at the confluence of its two headstreams, the Schwarza, discharging the Schneeberg, Rax and Schneealpe ranges of the Northern Limestone Alps, and the Pitten.
 Between Ebenfurth and Leithaprodersdorf, and between Bruck an der Leitha and Gattendorf, the Leitha forms part of the border between the Austrian states of Lower Austria and Burgenland.
 East of Nickelsdorf, the river passes into Hungary, where it flows into the Moson arm of the Danube west of Szigetköz Island near Mosonmagyaróvár.
 Important towns on its course are Wiener Neustadt, Bruck and Mosonmagyaróvár.

 Large amounts of the Schwarza headstream waters are diverted to supply the Wiener Neustadt Canal and the drinking water supply of Vienna.
 Furthermore, several canals diverge from the Leitha, feeding spinning companies in the past, today small hydroelectric power plants.

 Between Seibersdorf and Hof am Leithaberge, most of the water in the Leitha is removed for this purpose.
 From there on, the Leitha usually runs dry, unless its flow further upstream is abnormally high.
 Downriver from Katzelsdorf the river bed is almost completely dry as well.

+Legends

+At the Leitha Ursprung (or Source) in the small town of Lanzenkirchen, there is a hiking trail, a stone with a plaque to mark the origin point and three wooden figures that represent the legendary Leitha Hexen (witches).

+According to the sign next to the three wooden women, "Once upon a time, real witches lived in the waters of the Leitha.
+They were small, like children, skinny and hunchbacked, with tangled hair that reached down to their knees and webbed fingers and toes."

+"The witches mostly splashed around under the bridges, but anyone who teased them or watched them met a bad end."

+"One evening a man was overcome by the desire to tempt the Leitha witches.
+When he heard them in the water, he put both hands around his mouth and shouted: